 When riding CPT, 70% of respondents are coming from home.

-- 1. Shopping
+When riding CPT, the top destinations are:

-- 2. Healthcare

-- 3. Work or Social Visit
+- 1. Shopping 2.
+Healthcare - 3.
+Work or Social Visit

 Most respondents walk to get to and from the bus stop and travel less than half a mile to get to the bus stop.